Thorfusion/solder.py/README.md

 We strive to keep the efficiency and simplicity of use at a top, removing unnecessary steps and keeping a simple look. solder.py is even compatible with original solder's database, visit the install section below.

-## Features over original solder when solder.py is released
+## Features over original solder

++ Easy install with docker
 + Native Mod uploading
-+ MCIL optional mod tag
-+ Pin your favorite modpacks to your menu!
++ Internal descriptions of mods
++ Function that allows mod version being uploaded/added to auto add/replace in selected build
 + Clone builds from other modpacks
-+ R2 bucket integration, host your files on the cloud!
++ R2 bucket integration with mod uploading, host your files on the cloud!

-# Features to be added after release
+# Features to be added in the future

 + Maven integration
 + Modrinth integration
 + MCIL export support
 + Advanced user management

-## Features over original solder when solder.py working as of now

-+ Easy install with docker
-+ Internal descriptions of mods
-+ Ability to automaticly add mods to a selected modpack build
-+ Technic solder api
-  + yes, solder.py can actually host
-+ You can view everything, and edit most of the settings.

 ## Features in dev

-+ Mod uploading
++ MCIL optional mod tag
-+ Adding mods in modpack builds
++ Adding mods in modpack builds, you can currently use add to selected build function
 + Hashing mods, partially done
-+ Clone modpack builds
-+ Pinning modpack to menu
 + Changing mod version in modpack builds
++ Pin your favorite modpacks to your menu!

 # Installation/Updating